-- 1. Students must notify the course faculty prior to an absence from a scheduled class (face-to-face or live-stream) or clinical. - 2.
+- 1. Students must notify the course faculty prior to an absence from a scheduled class or clinical. - 2.
 Students must notify the course faculty prior to administration of a test if they are unable to take the test during the official testing period.
 Failure to do so will result in a zero (0) for the test.
-The course faculty will work with students to arrange alternate testing as soon as feasible. - Students must notify the clinical instructor/preceptor before a clinical absence.
+The course faculty will work with students to arrange alternate testing as soon as feasible. - 3.
+Students must notify the clinical instructor/preceptor before a clinical absence.
 Leaving a message with School of Nursing staff members, clinical facility secretaries or sending word with classmates is not acceptable. - 4.
 Following any absence it is the student's responsibility to meet with the course faculty to discuss student responsibilities for the absence.